kdong007/sample-graphql/graphql-tutorial.md

 ## Benefits of Graphql

-(Which is also the issues with REST if you don't keep your code extremely clean.
+(Which are also the issues with REST if you don't keep your code extremely clean.
 I really mean extremely)

 ### Typed and uniformed response data

 This is kind of the difference between loose typing vs strong typing languages.
-Where REST is the loose typing, even if it is in JSON format, but your actual "shape" of data is not pre-defined, and you have to see the result to know what exactly it is.
+Where REST is the loose typing, even if it is in JSON format, but your actual "shape" of data is not predefined, and you have to see the result to know what exactly it is.

 For example, you may have multiple REST APIs that response same data type,